Introduction to Program Synthesis

 Distributions over programs, lessons from NLP

-Lecture22:Slide2; Lecture22:Slide3; Lecture22:Slide4 n-gram models.
-One of the simplest models for representing such a distribution over sequences is the n-gram model, where the probability of each token is assumed to depend on a small window of preceding tokens.
-So if a sentence is represented as a sequence of words $[w_0, w_1, \ldots, w_k]$.
-Then an n-gram model assumes that for every word, the probability of that word given all the preceding words depends only on the previous n-words. $$ P(w_i | w_{i-1}, w_{i-2}, \ldots w_0) = P(w_i | w_{i-1}, w_{i-2}, \ldots w_{i-n}) $$ For small n, n-gram models are easy to learn, but they have limited expressive power.
+The simplest way to represent a sequence using building blocks with fixed-size inputs is the n-gram model.
+In this model, we make an assumption that the probability of a token depends only on a small window of preceding tokens.
+Lecture22:Slide2; Lecture22:Slide3; Lecture22:Slide5 So if a sentence is represented as a sequence of words $[w_0, w_1, \ldots, w_k]$.
+Then an n-gram model assumes that for every word, the probability of that word given all the preceding words depends only on the previous n-words. $$ P(w_i | w_{i-1}, w_{i-2}, \ldots w_0) = P(w_i | w_{i-1}, w_{i-2}, \ldots w_{i-n}) $$ For small n, n-gram models are easy to learn; in fact, if your n is very small, you don't even need a neural network; a table will suffice.
+But they have very limited expressive power.
 For example, consider the sentence

 The big brown bear scares the children with its roar